mozilla/MozDef/docs/source/usage.rst

 * simple alerts that consider events on at a time.
 For example you may want to get an alert everytime a single LDAP modification is detected.
 * aggregation alerts allow you to aggregate events on the field of your choice.
 For example you may want to alert when more than 3 login attempts failed for the same username.

-To narrow the events your alert sees, you need to specify filters.
-You can either use `pyes`_ to do that or load them from a Kibana dashboard.

 You'll find documented examples in the `alerts`_ folder.

 Once you've written your alert, you need to configure it in celery to be launched periodically.